Azure/data-api-builder/docs/views-and-stored-procedures.md

 1. Only the first result set returned by the stored procedure will be used by Data API builder.
 2. For both REST and GraphQL endpoints: when a stored procedure parameter is specified both in the configuration file and in the URL query string, the parameter in the URL query string will take precedence.
 3. Entities backed by a stored procedure do not have all the capabilities automatically provided for entities backed by tables, collections or views.
-Stored procedure backed entities do not support pagination, ordering, or filtering.
+    1. Stored procedure backed entities do not support pagination, ordering, or filtering.
 Nor do such entities support returning items specified by primary key values.
+    2. Field/parameter level authorization rules are not supported.

 ### REST support for stored procedures